[GCP] Establishing an efficient Cloud Functions development environment [JavaScript]

 exports.main = (req, res) => { res.status(200).send('test'); }

-In production, you will specify main as the "function to run."
+In the actual production environment, you will specify `main` as the "function to execute".

-Next, let's run it locally and check that it works.
+Next, let's run it locally and check its operation.

 Local execution